Quantitative Research Report · February 2026

 5.2 Percentile Distribution

-The portfolio exhibits strong positive skewness (+2.49), in stark contrast to the benchmark's slightly negative skewness.
-This is an unusual and desirable property: the distribution of returns is right-tailed, meaning extreme outcomes are disproportionately positive.
-The minimum monthly return of -11.5% compares favorably with the NQ benchmark's minimum of -13.3%, indicating curtailed downside exposure.
+The portfolio exhibits positive skewness (+1.13), in contrast to the benchmark's slightly negative skewness.
+This is a desirable property: the distribution of returns is right-tailed, meaning extreme outcomes are disproportionately positive.
+The minimum monthly return of -9.6% compares favorably with the NQ benchmark's minimum of -13.3%, indicating curtailed downside exposure through the VIX-based risk overlay.

 6. Market Regime Analysis